Smithsonite/SmitKub/README.md

 a tasks folder

-roles are automatically picked up from the global roles folder /etc/ansible/roles. they are also automatically picked up if there is a roles folder in  the DIR your exeucting from youc an also configure the ansible.cfg file to point to a roles dir.
+roles are automatically picked up from the global roles folder /etc/ansible/roles. they are also automatically picked up if there is a roles folder in  the DIR your executing from you can also configure the ansible.cfg file to point to a roles dir.

-typically good practice to make an ansible.cfg file in your project directory inside of that you will want to specify a roles path *(usually ./roles) that way conflicting versions of a role will not overwrite eachother.
+typically good practice to make an ansible.cfg file in your project directory inside of that you will want to specify a roles path *(usually ./roles) that way conflicting versions of a role will not overwrite each other.

 ##### galaxy